RamanGodun/Firebase-with-riverpod/docs/ADR/ADR-001-State-management.md

 Adopt a **State Agnostic Clean Architecture**, using Riverpod as the default state manager for orchestration, but ensuring all core business logic and modules are fully decoupled from any particular state manager.

-* All shared modules (Animation, Error Handling, Localization, Overlay, Theme, etc.) are practicaly (>95%) independent from state manager logic.
+* All shared modules (Animation, Error Handling, Localization, Overlay, Theme, etc.) are practically (>95%) independent from state manager logic.
 * The state manager’s only responsibility is orchestration — all business logic lives in use cases.
 * UI layer is as thin as possible; nearly all widgets are stateless and simply react to state changes.
 * DI is provided by Riverpod’s ProviderScope; no additional DI container needed (unlike Bloc + GetIt or Provider+GetIt).